GeorgeEfstathiadis/LLM-Diarize-ASR-Agnostic/README.md

 # LLM-Diarize-ASR-Agnostic

-Repository for code used in "LLM-based speaker diarization correction: an ASR-agnostic approach" manuscript.
+Repository for code used in "LLM-based speaker diarization correction: A generalizable approach" manuscript.

 ## 1. Transcribe audio files